Astrodata Tag

 [<class 'astrodata.ad_tag_example_user.MyAstroData'>]

-We now see our class is registered, and can use from_file()
+We now see our class is registered, and can use from_file() to open a file that has

 the identifying tag: